What Are Business Rates? A Guide For Small Businesses In The UK – 2024 Budget Update

 Charitable rate relief

-If you are a local charity or community amateur sports clubs, you could get an 80% reduction in business rates.
+If you are a local charity or community amateur sports club, you could get an 80% reduction in business rates.
+Just bear in mind, you cannot get both charitable rate relief and small business rate relief at the same time.

 Transitional relief

-This relief rate is available for properties that get revalued, meaning that any increase in business rates is phased in slowly so you don’t have to pay the full increase at once.
+This relief rate is available for those that have had business rates go up or down by more than a certain amount.
+This means that any major changes are phased in slowly so you don’t have to pay the full increase at once.

 Enterprise zones